grafana/grafana/contribute/create-pull-request.md

 - Commits within the pull request follow the [Formatting guidelines](#Formatting-guidelines).
 - The pull request closes one related issue.
 - The pull request contains necessary tests that verify the intended behavior.
-- If your pull request has conflicts, rebase your branch onto the master branch.
+- If your pull request has conflicts, rebase your branch onto the main branch.

 If the pull request fixes a bug: